-The use of teaching aids should take into account the aims of teaching the subject and the parts out of which these aims are constructed.
-Thus, it is necessary that a thorough analysis of these aims be made and then in that light determine how the use of different teaching aids can contribute to attaining the overall and the component aims.
+The use of teaching aids should consider the aims of teaching the subject, and the parts out of which these aims are constructed.
+Thus, it is necessary that a thorough analysis of these aims be made, and then in that light, determine how the use of different teaching aids can contribute to attaining the overall and the component aims.

 Here attention is limited to the teaching aim of a specific lesson.
 It is known that there is a distinction between a teaching and a learning aim.
-Later, the teaching aim, as the role of the teacher, will be considered when reference is made to the lesson form and modalities.
+Later, the teaching aim, as the role of the teacher, is considered when reference is made to the lesson form and modalities.
 But first, there only is reference to the learning aim, as the role of the pupil in attaining the learning effect or outcome after the course of the lesson.

-Suppose that after a lesson, a ninth grade language class in Afrikaans has to be able to identify an adjective on the basis of its function and form.
-In light of this partial learning aim, the teacher ought to plan the ways he is going to implement the teaching aid (aids) to attain the stated learning aim in the most effective ways: is he going to take a piece from a prescribed work in literature and require that the adjectives on a given page be underlined, require that the function be deduced from a number of examples, compare certain differences in form with each other and classify them on the chalkboard, etc. Thus, it is clear that what is aimed at (learning aim) has to be planned in order to implement the teaching aids (e.g., textbook, chalkboard).

-Another striking matter is that there is mention of sequence (first the function and then the form of the adjective) as well as a particular operation expected of the pupils (identify: recognize and name).
-This necessarily means that the teacher has to plan how the teaching aids will be implemented successively and also how this is going to help the pupil perform the particular operation (learning aim).
+Suppose that after a lesson, pupils in a ninth-grade language class in Afrikaans must be able to identify an adjective on the basis of its function and form.
+In terms of this partial learning aim, the teacher ought to plan the ways he/she is going to implement the teaching aid (aids) to attain the stated learning aim in the most effective ways: is he/she going to take a piece from a prescribed work in literature and require that the adjectives on a given page be underlined, require that the function be deduced from a number of examples, compare certain differences in form with each other, and classify them on the chalkboard, etc. Thus, what is aimed at (learning aim) must be planned to implement the teaching aids (e.g., textbook, chalkboard).
+Another striking matter is sequence (first the function and then the form of the adjective), as well as a particular operation expected of the pupils (identify: recognize and name).
+This necessarily means that the teacher must plan how the teaching aids will be implemented successively, and also how this is going to help the pupil perform the particular operation (learning aim).
 Hence, it is important that the teacher keep in mind the instructional and learning aims of the lesson in choosing teaching aids.

-Yet another matter of relevance to the aims and the choice of teaching aids that only is referred to is the different aspects of lived experience (affective, cognitive, and normative) as described by Sonnekus (1973) and the cognitive and affective domains as differentiated by Bloom (1956).
+Yet another matter of relevance to the aims and the choice of teaching aids, that only is referred to, is the different aspects of lived experience (affective, cognitive, and normative) as described by Sonnekus (1973) and the cognitive and affective domains, as differentiated by Bloom (1956).
 Conacher (1980; 26) refers to Bloom's domains and provides a synthesis in connection with teaching aids.
 (See next page).

 From this it is concluded that a teacher with a specific aim chooses a particular teaching aid to be implemented in a particular area or combination of areas.
 Now one chooses a particular topic from the subject area.
-Next, one determines in which area(s) certain operations have to be carried out and which teaching aids can be used along with them.
+Next, one determines in which area(s) certain operations must be carried out and which teaching aids can be used along with them.